Kodamonkey/DRAFTS-UC/README.md

 ## Installation

-Install all required dependencies with:
+Install all required dependencies from the `requirements.txt` file in the repository root with:

 ```bash
 pip install -r requirements.txt